Key Takeaways

 Let's start with the less destructive sibling: GUILT.

 Guilt definition: Guilt is an emotional response to a specific behavior or action that conflicts with your values.
-It's the feeling you get when you -
+It's the feeling you get when you do some thing wrong.

 Is Guilt an Emotion?